RalfOGit/sma-emeter-and-inverter-to-influxdb-cpp/README.md

 The software comes as is.
 No warrantees whatsoever are given.
 There is neither a GUI nor a configuration file.
 Configurations must be tweaked by modifying main.cpp.
 InfluxDB specific configurations are found in ObisProcessor.cpp.

 The code relies on the InfluxDB C++ client library written by Adam Wegrzynek https://github.com/awegrzyn/influxdb-cxx.

+It has been written on CentOS 8, using VSCode and it comes with a simple makefile supporting the following commands:
+- make clean
+- make debug
+- make release